Initial Licensing FAQs

 When will I receive the wall certificate?

-Each applicant will receive a CPA wall certificate, suitable for framing, approximately 15 days after payment of the initial CPA license fee.
+You will receive a CPA wall certificate, suitable for framing, approximately 8-12 weeks after payment of the initial CPA license fee.
 If a CPA wall certificate has been lost, stolen, or damaged, you may request a duplicate by completing and submitting the Wall Certificate/Pocket ID Replacement Request to the CBA.